danielfontoura182/free-game-db/README.md

 ## API

-This project is powered by, [Free-to-Play Games Database](https://rapidapi.com/digiwalls/api/free-to-play-games-database).
+This project is powered by [Free-to-Play Games Database](https://rapidapi.com/digiwalls/api/free-to-play-games-database).